mariavictor8989/longest-subarray/README.md

 - **Interactive Input**: Users can enter their own binary arrays via the console.
 - **Two Approaches**:
   1. **Efficient Solution ($O(n)$)**: Uses a Hash Map (Dictionary) and a cumulative sum technique (treating 0 as -1).
-  2. **Recursive Solution**: A classical divide-and-conquer approach to understand the logic.
+  2. **Recursive Solution**: A classical brute force approach to understand the logic.

 ## How to Run
 1. Run `efficient_solution.py` for the fast approach.